mblackstock/node-red-contrib-influxdb/README.md

 ## Prerequisites

 To run this you'll need access to an InfluxDB database version 1.x, 1.8+ or 2.0.
 See the <a href="https://influxdb.com/" target="_new">InfluxDB site</a> for more information.
 The latest release of this node has been tested with InfluxDB 1.8 and 2.0.
 This node supports Node.js 10.x, 12.x and 14.x LTS releases.
 It does **not** support Node.js 8.x.
+This node does not support Node-RED before version 1.0.

 ## Install